blurringtheboundaries/sound-ideas/README.md

 # Sound Ideas

-A set of digital instruments and collaborative music-making tools for the web.
+A collection of digital instruments and collaborative music-making tools for the web.

-Developed in collaboration with [National accessArts Centre](https://accessarts.ca/) as part of their Digital Now project, through online collaboration and a series of workshops (2021-2023).
+This resource was developed in collaboration with [National accessArts Centre](https://accessarts.ca/) as part of their Digital Now project, through online collaboration and a series of workshops (2021-2023).

 ## Notes on licensing and accessibility